Article Table Of Contents

-However, like all states, Rhode Island has certain places that are going on hard times.
-These places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Rhode Island has certain places that are going on hard times.
+These Rhode Island places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-To do so, we analyzed the newest Census data from the American Community Survey for the 18 places in Rhode Island with more than 3,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 17 cities in Rhode Island with more than 3,000 people.

 For more Rhode Island reading, check out: